Wheelbase

 In both road and rail vehicles, the wheelbase is the horizontal distance between the centers of the front and rear wheels.
-For road vehicles with more than two axles (e.g. some trucks), the wheelbase is the distance between the steering (front) axle and the centerpoint of the driving axle group.
-In the case of a tri-axle truck, the wheelbase would be the distance between the steering axle and a point midway between the two rear axles.
+For road vehicles with more than two axles (for example, some trucks and buses), the wheelbase is the distance between the steering (front) axle and the centerpoint of the driving axle group.
+In the case of a tri-axle truck or bus, the wheelbase would be the distance between the steering axle and a point midway between the two rear axles.

 Vehicles

 The wheelbase of a vehicle equals the distance between its front and rear wheels.
 At equilibrium, the total torque of the forces acting on a vehicle is zero.
 Therefore, the wheelbase is related to the force on each pair of tires by the following formula: